Some of you may have logged on to your share trading accounts in the last week and had a slight panic. I know I did.

 It’s a simple fixed amount, whittled as low as it can for a comfortable life.

 Allowing for a nice meal out once a week (or a cheap takeaway meal twice a week), some blow money for my husband and I and plenty for savings and investments.

 There’s also childcare for the three days per week which I work on my business uninterrupted, and an oversized mortgage payment.

 My survival budget

-Our daycare cost is halved (as I’d keep my son in for half-days so I could still earn money) and if necessary, our mortgage payment reduces down to the minimum.
+Our daycare cost is halved (as I’d keep my son in for half-days so I could still earn money) and if necessary, our mortgage payment reduces down to the minimum (paying only the interest).